camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 There is no guarantee that a queue item will be processed right away.
 In that case, we suggest to utilize a BPMN polling loop pattern.

+**Note.** To avoid performance issues, it is recommended to limit number loop retries.

 ![UIPath polling loop](../img/connectors-uipath-long-polling-pattern.png)